-Resources and Sustainable Development for the Arctic (ReSDA)
+Resources and Sustainable Development for the Arctic

-ReSDA aims to find ways to ensure that a larger share of the benefits of resource development in the Arctic stay in the region with fewer costs to northern communities.
+Resources and Sustainable Development for the Arctic (ReSDA) aims to find ways to ensure that a larger share of the benefits of resource development in the Arctic stay in the region with fewer costs to northern communities.
 Research will aim to better understand how the sustainable development of Arctic natural resources can be pursued in a manner that improves the health and well-being of northern communities and conserves the northern environment.